 RJ Burkholder, Research Professor of Electromagnetics and RF at The Ohio State University

 To review, we first explored the most basic characteristic of an antenna, namely, its gain.
 This number is defined as the directional amplification of the antenna compared with an antenna that radiates equally in all directions (isotropic).
 Gain is closely related to Effective Isotropic Radiated Power (EIRP).
 EIRP is defined as the amount of power that a theoretical isotropic antenna would emit to produce the peak power density observed in the direction of maximum antenna gain.
 EIRP is limited by the FCC to 36 dBm (decibels relative to a milliwatt) of RF

 power.
 As we saw, because of this limit, it does not always help to use a high-gain antenna because the EIRP will likely be exceeded unless the RFID reader power is reduced accordingly.

-In the last blog we learned about the important characteristic of antenna polarization.
+Next we learned about the important characteristic of antenna polarization.
 Polarization defines the predominant direction of the electric field radiated or received by an antenna.
 It was illustrated that using a single patch-type reader antenna in a static scenario is likely to miss a significant percentage of tags simply because the polarization is misaligned.
-Even a circularly polarized antenna, which can detect a tag in any orientation transverse to the radiation direction, will miss tags that are oriented along the radiation direction as shown below.
+Even a circularly polarized antenna, which can detect a tag in any orientation transverse to the radiation direction, will miss tags that are oriented along the radiation direction.

 Two antennas provide polarization diversity for reading an RFID tag that a single antenna is not able to read due to the tag orientation.

-This introduced the concept of antenna diversity, which means using more than one antenna to cover a given region in order to overcome the limitations of a single antenna.
-This brings us to the present topic of mitigating fading with antenna diversity.
-Polarization mismatch is not the only limitation of using a single reader antenna.
+This introduced the most important concept of antenna diversity, which means using more than one antenna to cover a given region in order to overcome the limitations of a single antenna.
+Polarization misalignment is not the only limitation of using a single reader antenna.
 Any single antenna has nulls where the radiated field is very low.
 Typically, an antenna is designed so that the nulls are towards the back and sides, and the main beam is free from nulls when the antenna radiates in empty space.
 However, in a realistic RFID environment there is always multipath due to reflections from the floor, ceiling, walls, and large objects that give rise to interference between direct and reflected fields.
 Fading occurs in regions where this interference is destructive, i.e., the fields are out of phase and tend to cancel.